Marie van Goethem

 Little Dancer of Fourteen Years, detail of Degas' statue of van Goethem.

-Marie Geneviève van Goethem (or Goetham or Goeuthen; born 7 June 1865) was a French ballet student and dancer with the Paris Opera Ballet, and the model for Edgar Degas's statue Little Dancer of Fourteen Years (La Petite Danseuse de Quatorze Ans).
+Marie Geneviève van Goethem (or Goetham or Goeuthen; 7 June 1865 - 7 December 1935) was a French ballet student and dancer with the Paris Opera Ballet, and the model for Edgar Degas's statue Little Dancer of Fourteen Years (La Petite Danseuse de Quatorze Ans).

 Early life

 Marie was the daughter of a laundress and a tailor, who came to Paris in the early 1860s from Belgium.
 She was born in 1865 in the diverse 9th arrondissement of Paris.
 Marie's oldest sister, Antoinette, was born in Brussels in 1861.
 A second older sister, also named Marie, died eighteen days after her birth in 1864.
 Marie's younger sister, Louise Joséphine, born in Paris in 1870, adopted the name of Charlotte and died there in 1945.
 Her father died at some point between 1870 and 1880, leaving Madame van Goethem to fend for her three daughters on a laundress's income.

 In 1865, the year Marie was born, the family moved to a stone apartment building on 'Rue Notre-Dame de Lorette' called 'Place Bréda' near Degas's studio on 'Rue Saint-Georges'.
 The Bréda district was one of the city's poorest and most squalid areas for prostitution.
 In 1880, after frequently changing their place of residence (an indicator of an inability to pay the rent on time) the family settled on 'Rue de Douai' on the lower slopes of Montmartre, a few blocks from Degas's studio, then located on 'Rue Fontaine'.

 In 1878, Marie and Charlotte were accepted into the dance school of the Paris Opéra, where Antoinette was employed as an extra.
 In 1880 Marie passed the examination admitting her to the corps de ballet of the Paris Opera Ballet and made her debut on the stage in La Korrigane.

 As a young ballet dancer of the time, Marie was expected to give sexual favors to the male patrons who would go backstage and watch the girls practice.
 This probably led to prostitution further in her life.